mizu-eth/nft-registries/policy.md

 4. Collection (address, indexed): The collection's address
 5. Token ID (number, indexed): The token ID
 6. Chain ID (number, indexed): The chain ID of the network on which the NFT resides
+7. Webpage (link): The NFT's canonical webpage
-7. Proof (file, pdf or txt): Optional proof of authenticity
+8. Proof (file, pdf or txt): Optional proof of authenticity
-8. Attribution (long text): Optional attribution
+9. Attribution (long text): Optional attribution

 #### 1. Thumbnail